ashleydavis/the-data-wrangler-blog/_posts/2021-04-10-simplifying-application-deployment-with-doulevo.md

 # My inspiration

-Although the idea for Doulevo has been forming in my mind for some time (building an open source _Heroku_ is a common idea) but it came to fruition recently when I tried the _Parcel_ web site bundler.
+Although the idea for Doulevo has been forming in my mind for some time (building an open source _Heroku_ is a common idea) it only came to fruition recently when I tried the _Parcel_ web site bundler.

 Parcel is like Webpack, but it eliminates almost all of the complex configuration that is required by Webpack.
 I then thought to myself, I already have great general-purpose recipes for building distributed applications, but they all require a lot of complex configuration.
 If only I could build something like Parcel, but for distributed application development that we can automatically generate all the boilerplate configuration (Docker files, Docker-Compose files, Kubernetes Yaml files, etc) for the recurring recipes that we use.
+Wouldn't that be nice?

 # Conclusion